-The content that follows over the next weeks and months on this mindset coaching blog will take the form of (in this first series) a number of interviews aimed at deconstructing or unlocking the mindset behind individual performance in sport, business and life.
-These will also attempt to showcase other pre requisites of ‘good’ performance i.e. other building blocks that need to be in place for a good performance to happen.
+Over the next weeks and months, the content on this mindset coaching blog will follow a number of interviews aimed at deconstructing or unlocking the mindset behind individual performance in sport, business, and life.
+I’ll also showcase other prerequisites of ‘good’ performance—i.e. other building blocks that need to be in place for a good performance to happen.

-Specifically the objective of this first series of interviews is to show how a supportive or focussed ‘mindset’ underpins the day to day or specific performance of the personalities interviewed.
-Readers should be able to get a keen insight into the techniques, mantras, processes, scientific and unscientific quirks that are followed by many of the interviewees with a view to improving their own performance in sport, business and life!
+In the first series of interviews, we’ll see how a supportive or focused ‘mindset’ underpins the daily or specific performance of the personalities interviewed.
+You’ll get a keen insight into the techniques, mantras, processes, and scientific and unscientific quirks of many of the interviewees with a view to improving your own performance in sport, business and life!

-In many cases the techniques that underpin preparation for a performance are transferable.
-They can be learnt, copied and improved upon to suit one’s own personal circumstances on their journey towards becoming a better performer or person.
+In many cases, the techniques that underpin preparation for a performance are transferable to your everyday life.
+They can be learnt, copied and improved upon to suit your personal circumstances on your journey towards becoming a better performer or person.

-The main objective of this blog is therefore to disseminate these techniques as widely as possible to allow readers to quickly benefit from the experiences of others in adopting the right mindset to overcome adversity.
+My aim is to disseminate these techniques as widely as possible to allow you to quickly benefit from the experiences of others in adopting the right mindset to overcome adversity.

-This first series on ‘Coaching Mindset – The Malta Connection‘ – focuses on individuals with a connection to Malta and to excellence in sport.
-Why?
+The series on ‘Coaching Mindset – The Malta Connection‘ – focuses on individuals with a connection to Malta and to excellence in sport.

-To enable readers to have as authentic an experience as possible, the majority of the content that follows comes verbatim from the interviewees.
-It charts their ups and downs in sport and in life in general, the mental and physical markers relied upon to get the most out of a particular performance, and aspects of mindset, headspace, trained ability and physical energy.
+To enable you to have as authentic an experience as possible, most of the content that follows comes verbatim from the interviewees.
+It charts their ups and downs in sport and in life; the mental and physical markers relied upon to get the most out of a particular performance, and aspects of mindset, headspace, training ability and physical energy.

 Keep in touch for more by dropping your email address here https://delve.mt/contact/ or following us on https://twitter.com/IntoClar1ty